stcorp/avl-use-cases/usecase3/NO2-example.md

 If we wish to do away with the empty streaks in the OMI data, we can do a more coarser gridding.
 It is possible to further process the data product with the HARP's ```execute_operations``` function.
 We'll define a 6 degrees by 6 degrees grid and regrid the data using the ```rebin``` HARP operation.

 We can then plot the regridded data and the difference using the same function we defined before.

-**Sander NOTE**: It seems that there is some problem with rebin.
-I get different kinds of errors which aren't too useful for debugging.
-Sander, maybe you could give a hand here?

 ```python